Abel A. Hunter: Hunting with Powell

-Beginning with a 7,000-plant garden donated by Charles Powell in 1926, the Missouri Botanical Garden created its Tropical Station in Balboa, Panama; Powell was its first director.
-Abel A. Hunter followed in 1928 and under his directorship, the Tropical Station thrived in a time when the world's economy was in turmoil; collecting continued and it was recognized as "one of the show places on the Canal Zone."
-In 1931, a herbarium specimen from a plant flowering in the Tropical Station was submitted to the MBG crediting Mary Hunter as the collector.
-Hunter managed the Tropical Station for roughly seven years until his death in April 1935; Mary took over the management of the Tropical Station until a replacement could be found (late 1936).
-Hunter's 1935 collecting partner, Paul Allen, became its third and final director.
-Allen ran the MBG's Tropical Station until 1939 when it was transferred to the Canal Zone Government.
-In writing his sections on Orchidaceae for the MBG's 1946-1949 The Flora of Panama, Allen cited Powell and Hunter's work.
-"During its almost 13 years of existence, the Tropical Station supplied the greenhouses in Saint Louis with a constant flow of living plants."
-From Panama and St. Louis, duplicate plants were loaned to expositions, gifted, or exchanged with other institutions (American and foreign).
-Due to the efforts of many, including Hunter, "The Missouri Botanical Garden’s orchid collection represents one of the largest and finest in the United States."

 Hunting with Pring

-In March 1927, George Harry Pring, Horticulturist to the MBG, made a trip to the Canal Zone; he and Hunter made arrangements for a month-long expedition in the Chiriqui region (Hunter providing the continuity of knowledge).
+In March 1927, George Harry Pring, Horticulturist to the Missouri Botanical Garden (MBG), made a trip to the Canal Zone; he and Hunter made arrangements for a month-long expedition in the Chiriqui region.
 Due to his advanced age, Powell stayed in Balboa to receive their orchid shipments.
-Hunter and Pring's mission was to collect orchids to supplement the ones found at the newly created MBG's Tropical Station.
+Hunter and Pring's mission was to collect orchids to supplement the ones found at the newly created the MBG's Tropical Station.
 They booked passage on a cattle boat to travel from Panama Bay to Port Pedregal.
 After a thirty-four-hour voyage, and a delay due to tides, the men finally arrived in southwest Panama; continuing on, they arrived in David, Chiriquí for the night.
 Traveling an additional thirty miles by "motor", climbing from an altitude of 500 feet to 3800 feet, they reached their base of operations in Boquete, Chiriquí: a prime habitat for orchids.
 Their search area covered a radius of twenty miles.
 Pring reported: "To obtain varied genera and new species it is necessary to climb the 'barrancas' [steep, rocky slopes], ford streams, cut one's way through the jungle, and hunt for the coveted orchid, and it is truly a hunt.
 Hunter's sharp eyes detected almost everything within range."